GroundSix/asink/README.md

 ```

 This example is similar to the initial example with using commands.
-However doing it like this means you can add as many tasks to run
+However doing it like this means you can add as many tasks to run as you
-as you wish.
-The 3rd and 4th arguments of `AddTask` are for the
+wish.
+The 3rd and 4th arguments of `AddTask` are for the use of `require`
-use of `require` and `group` which are described above in the usage
+and `group` which are described above in the usage of asink.

-of asink.
+## Tests

-### Running Tests
+Tests may be ran using make

 ```bash
 $ make test
 ```

-### Contributors
+## Contributors

   - [@harry4_](http://twitter.com/harry4_)

-### Contributing
+## Contributing

 Contributions would be great, so do feel free to make a pull request!